|Position:||Assistant Coach, Recruting Coordinator|

-Former UND standout Brian DeVillers begins his eighth season as an assistant coach at his alma mater.
+Former UND standout Brian DeVillers begins his ninth season as an assistant coach at his alma mater.
 DeVillers’ primary role is serving as the infield coach, as well as assisting with hitters, acting as the club’s first base coach, and is the recruiting coordinator for the program.

-Senior shortstop Kris Kwak set the UND career mark for walks in 2013 in a solid all-around effort by the infield.
+in 2013, senior shortstop Kris Kwak set the UND career mark for walks in 2013 in a solid all-around effort by the infield.
 Patrick Vandoorne made just two errors all season at second base and third baseman Ryan Reese was named to the All-Great West Conference Second Team.

 The 2012 edition saw freshman shortstop Tyler Follis bang out 74 hits to break the school's single season record.
 First baseman Jeff Campbell became the school's first Division I All-America honoree when he took home Louisville Slugger Freshman All-America accolades.
 Campbell hammered a dozen homers with 47 RBI and a .326 average and was an All-GWC First Teamer.
 Third baseman Kyle Bolander was a second team honoree.

 In 2011, first baseman Jake Magner concluded his career as one of the top defenders in school history.
 He made only three errors over his past two seasons in 764 chances.
 Magner also climbed the all-time charts in career home runs (second; 39).
 DeVillers was also instrumental in the development of sophomore second baseman Kris Kwak, who earned All-Great West second team honors after raising his batting average 143 points from his freshman season.